KDE/kimageformats/README.md

 The DDS plugin is a fork from Qt 5.6 with bug fixes and improvements.

 The plugin was forked because Qt Project no longer supports its DDS plugin.

+### The JP2 plugin

+The JP2 plugin is based on the popular and wide used OpenJPEG library.

+The Qt project has a no longer supported JPEG 2000 plugin based on Jasper.

 ## License